-I moved to the United States five years ago, and I truly believe it is the best country in the world.
-I always tell everyone that what I did here I would not be able to do anywhere else.
+I moved to the United States several years ago, and I truly believe it is the best country in the world.
+I always tell everyone that what I did here, I would not be able to do anywhere else.

-Five steps have helped me achieve the success that I have today, and I’m hoping that they will do the same for you.
+Here are five steps that have helped me achieve the success that I have today, and I’m hoping that they will do the same for you.

 5 Habits That Help Average People Make Millions

-1. Aim continually to leave your 9-5 job behind.
+1. Aim purposefully to leave your 9-5 job behind.

 So the first thing you need to do is quit your job.
 It’s called a J-O-B, which means “just over broke.”
 You’re working a 9-5, you’re getting someone else richer, you’ve got an hourly rate, you’re limited to how much money you can make, and you can’t really go beyond the industry average there, right?